 ~Lyndon B. Johnson, 36th President of the United States

 Since the 2016 presidential election, Americans have been much more vocal about politics than ever before.
 We’ve seen it in protests, rallies, and marches.
-We read social media posts and hear information in the news.
+We've read about it on social media.
 Some universities are offering courses.
 We have seen a huge wave of activism and resistance, and more people are contacting their local representatives to express their views.
 Everything has become more politicized.

 Although 2018 is not a presidential election year, Midterms and Senate races are equally as important.
 These elections are another way citizens vote for issues such as increasing taxes, funding schools, affordable housing, public transportation, or hot-button issues like same-sex marriage and recreational marijuana.